niplav/site/text_reviews.md

 Two things stand out to me from this book:

-1. They mention Brian Tomasik's early writings in a very positive tone, remarking that "It is one of the most interesting and well researched narratives that is not officially published by any organization."
+1. They mention Brian Tomasik's early writings on wild-animal suffering in a very positive tone, remarking that "It is one of the most interesting and well researched narratives that is not officially published by any organization."
 2. After reading it, I remain mostly unshaken in my vegetarianism.
 However, I have stopped eating eggs as a result of reading this book, and I now assign a much higher probability to the hypothesis